beelabhmc/ant_tracker/README.md

 - ffmpeg

-If you are using a miniconda environment to run the pipeline, you can use the following command on requirements.txt to get all the necessary packages into an environment. `conda create --name ant_tracker --file requirements.txt`
+If you are using a miniconda environment to run the pipeline, you can use the following command on requirements.txt to get all the necessary packages into an environment. `conda install --file requirements.txt`

 ### Code Files